sompol13/learn-terraform-variables/README.md

 - Add a new variable without a default value to `variables.tf`.
 - Replace the reference to the EC2 instance type in `main.tf`.

+### Assign values with a `terraform.tfvars` file
+- Create a file named `terraform.tfvars` with the following contents.

 ### Reference
 https://learn.hashicorp.com/tutorials/terraform/variables